 So for now I’m sticking to softer foods.
 Things that don’t require a big bite.
 I’m staying away from the apples and carrots and leaning more towards things like soft cookies.
 It’s been rough.

 Ginger Molasses Sandwich Cookies

 These cookies definitely fit my requirements for soft foods and I’m definitely not mad about it.
 I could eat these glorious molasses ginger cookies stuffed with a sweet and lightly spiced eggnog buttercream every day all day.
 I mean, have you ever seen such a beaut of a cookie?
 They’re heavenly.

 These cookies are one of those treats that you take a bite of and don’t really even have words.
 The cookies are just slightly crispy on the outside, soft and chewy on the inside, and packed full of molasses, ginger, cinnamon, and cloves.

-Side note: the cookies are actually crazy delicious without the eggnog buttercream.
+Side note: these Ginger Molasses Sandwich Cookies are actually crazy delicious without the eggnog buttercream.

 BUUUUT I mean seriously.
 That buttercream.
 I used eggnog instead of cream and lightly spiced it with a hint of nutmeg.
 The eggnog flavor is subtle but a perfect complement to the bold flavors of ginger and molasses.
 It’s not to be missed.

 A couple of notes about the recipe: do not, I repeat, do NOT over bake the cookies!
 I made that mistake on one batch and they were overly browned and turned hard when they cooled.
 You want to bake them until the edges are just slightly golden and the tops are cracking.
 You might not think they are done after the 10 minutes, but let them cool and I promise you, they’ll be perfect.